Zir0-93/zir0-93.github.io/_posts/2018-12-10-github-code-reviews.md

 # Review Comment Classifications

-The list of categories we're going to incorporate into our classifier are summarized in the table below.
+The list of classifications we're going to incorporate into our classifier are summarized in the table below.
 This list was developed based on a manual survey of approximately 2000 GitHub review comments I performed on randomly selected, but highly forked Java repositories on GitHub.

-The selected
-categories reflect the most frequently occurring topics encountered in the surveyed review comments.
+The selected categories reflect the most frequently occurring topics encountered in the surveyed review comments.
 Majority of the categories are related to code level concepts (e.g. variable naming, exception handling); however, certain review comments that did not naturally fall into any existing categories and were unrelated to the overall goal of code reviewing were placed in the "other" category.